|

 Years ago, I saw a Clint Eastwood

 movie, Unforgiven.
 I still remember one scene very clearly.
-As Clint
+Standing

-Eastwoods character stands over the wicked sheriff, his gun cocked,
+over the wicked sheriff, Clint Eastwoods character pauses, his gun

-and just before he pulls the trigger, he looks down at the sheriff.
+cocked, his finger on the trigger.
+He looks down at the sheriff.
 The sheriff

 looks up at him and says, Ill see you in hell.
 And, as